OpenEugene/little-help-book-web/README.md

 #### Technologies Used

 HTML, CSS, JavaScript <br>
-Airtable - easy-to-use relational database
+Airtable - an easy-to-use relational database
+Human Services Data Specification - a format for writing and publishing data as CSVs and a JSON datapackage

 ##### JavaScript Libraries
 Airtable JS <br>